-Nestled among native peppermint trees and just a stone’s throw from the beach, Margaret River Distilling Co. is a prime spot for a tipple in the sun.
-Sip on a refreshing cocktail or sample different flavours with a craft spirit tasting paddle and accompanying garnishes.
-For the gin enthusiasts, you might be interested in the ‘Ginversity Experience’ where you’ll learn the ins and outs of gin-making and make your very own blend.
-They also serve pizzas and small plates in case you get peckish including whiskey BBQ chicken wings, baked garlic sourdough, pulled lamb on thyme chats and goat cheese salad.
+Margaret River Distilling Co. is a prime spot for a tipple in the sun.
+Sit outside among native peppermint trees with a cocktail, or enjoy a paddle of craft spirits and fancy garnishes.
+Gin enthusiasts may be interested in the ‘Ginversity Experience’, where you’ll learn the ins and outs of gin-making and make your own blend.
+They also serve pizzas and small plates in case you get peckish.

-The Margaret River Farmers’ Market isn’t just a market, it’s a Saturday morning ritual here in Margs.
-Get your hands on local fruits, veggies, seafood and meat, as well as artisan bread, cheese, condiments and sweet treats.
-The produce here is as fresh as it gets, but it’s also a chance to grab a coffee, shop like a local or simply watch local life go by.
-The market is open from 7.30 – 11.30 am, but it’s best to get there early to avoid missing out on the goods – first in best dressed!
+The Margaret River Farmers Market is a Saturday morning ritual for the locals.
+Fill your picnic hamper with fresh local produce, artisan bread, condiments and sweet treats.
+The market is open from 7.30 – 11.30 am, but it’s best to get there early to avoid missing out on the goods.

-Margaret River’s Mediterranean climate makes it a prime spot for growing olives, and Eagle Bay Olives doesn’t disappoint.
-They grow both oil and table varieties including Frantoio, Leccino, Minerva, Pendolino Tuscan, green Manzanillo and Kalamata.
-Treat your tastebuds to sourdough drenched in olive oil, marinated table olives, tapenades and pesto.
-They also sell gourmet picnic platters and hampers filled with tasty olives, bread, crackers, cheese and chorizo which are great to take to the beach.
+Margaret River’s Mediterranean climate is ideal for growing olives.
+Pop into Eagle Bay Olives to sample oil and table varieties, including Frantoio, Leccino, Minerva, Pendolino Tuscan, green Manzanillo and Kalamata.
+They also sell tasty tapenades, pesto and gourmet picnic platters which are great for the beach.

-The Margaret River Chocolate Company produces chocolate that Willy Wonka himself would be proud of.
-The delicious smell of cocoa hits your nostrils as soon as you walk in, and there’s an amazing range of chocolates to try and buy.
-Think chocolate-coated redgum honeycomb, walnut and ginger bars, cranberry and pistachio nougat, chilli chocolate and ruby chocolate.
-If you’re looking for something savoury afterwards, pop into the Chocolate Cafe next door for a tasty sandwich, burger or salad.
+The smell of warm cocoa at Margaret River Chocolate Company is enough to make your mouth water.
+Be tempted by their fantastic range of chocolate-y treats, including chocolate-coated redgum honeycomb, walnut and ginger bars, cranberry and pistachio nougat, and chilli chocolate.
+If you’re looking for something savoury afterwards, pop into the adjoining cafe for a tasty sandwich, burger or salad.

 10. Noongar bush food and medicine tour